 He is also an accomplished knife fighter, and his hand to hand combat techniques are basic, but effective nonetheless.
 He improvises his fighting skills with a series of lethal manoeuvers.
 He is more than capable of killing up to a dozen enemies unarmed; as well as stand toe to toe with some of the greatest martial artists in the Marvel Universe.
 He is very rarely unarmed, so these skills aren't used often but it is a well-known point that the less options he has to hand, the Punisher only becomes more dangerous.

-Castle is also an excellent tactician, able to create effective plans on the spot, a true master of both conventional and guerilla warfare strategies.
+Castle is also an excellent military tactician/strategist, able to create effective plans on the spot and has repeatedly outwitted even SHIELD, HAMMER and the Avengers - a true master of both conventional and guerilla warfare strategies.
 Frank using different tactics has been shown to be able to defeat characters that are quite capable of killing him in a heads up fight.
 The Punisher through strategy has been able to defeat Spiderman, Daredevil, and Wolverine when they teamed up against him on three separate occasions.

-Frank Castle has also evaded Shield, the NYPD, and other agencies numerous times, defeated the Hood’s Gang by himself and put down the Hulk.
-His methods include combat assaults, bombings, and ambushes, using the enemies’ money, weapons and supplies against them, creating rivalries between different gangs, and using the city of New York to his advantage, fading in and out of sight with considerable ease.
+Punisher has defeated the Hood’s Gang single-handedly and even put down the Hulk.
+His methods include combat assaults, bombings, ambushes, going undercover using different identities, using the enemies’ money, weapons and supplies against them, creating rivalries between different gangs, and using the city of New York to his advantage, fading in and out of sight with considerable ease.
 All these skills, apart from those he learned in the military, he taught himself through decades of waging war against criminals.
 He has a natural mind for warfare.

 Castle is an exceptional pilot, having begun training in the skill during his time in airborne.
 The Punisher has been shown to be able to fly fighter jets, civilian planes, as well as both military and commercial helicopters.
 He knows many physical torture techniques which enable him to obtain information to continue his war on crime.
 Frank Castle is extremely skilled at torture and intimidation to gather information.